nickrhodes-gh/nickrhodes-gh.github.io/_posts/2018-10-16-firefox-light-content.md

 any un-styled input boxes using the default dark GTK background.
 This often makes for unreadable text within the input.

-For a very long time used the following desktop entry to force Firefox to render using a light GTK theme even when using a dark theme for the desktop.
+For a very long time I used the following desktop entry to force Firefox to render using a light GTK theme, even when using a dark GTK theme for the desktop.

 ```
 [Desktop Entry]